-- 5.23 35% of the population of North Anglesey is currently employed at the existing nuclear power at Wylfa, and the area's other significant employer, Anglesey Aluminium, is reliant on cheap power.
-These factors, combined with the high unemployment rate on the island, mean that the development and operation of a new nuclear power station at Wylfa is likely to have positive impacts on employment, the economy and communities at the local level.
-The significance of these effects is reduced at a regional and national scale, and when considered in combination with other projects within Wales, although the potentially positive implications for employment of a new power station at Wylfa are noted in the Spatial Plan for Wales43. - 5.24 There is potential for short-term negative effects on local communities due to inmigration of workers to the area, especially during construction.
+- 5.23 There is potential for short-term negative effects on local communities due to inmigration of workers to the area, especially during construction.
 This in-migration could bring pressure on basic services and housing, local traffic routes surrounding the site.
-If public transport access is improved, impacts on local roads may be reduced. - 5.25 A potential, though uncertain, effect of strategic (regional) impact may be the increased demand in construction labour, which could lead to a shortage of local construction workers to meet the needs of other industries. - 5.26 Job losses from closure of the existing power station adjacent to the site are likely to be offset by labour demands from construction and operation of a new nuclear power station.
-However, the time lag between job losses and job creation and possible differences in skill requirements may require workers to seek temporary employment elsewhere. - 5.27 Increased labour demand within the region could lead to improved provision of education and training for the local population.
-Upskilling of employees and contractors associated with the new nuclear power station would also be beneficial to the region as a whole. - 5.28 It is commonly perceived that proximity to a nuclear facility such as a power station would have an adverse effect on property values.
+If public transport access is improved, impacts on local roads may be reduced. - 5.24 A potential, though uncertain, effect of strategic (regional) impact may be the increased demand in construction labour, which could lead to a shortage of local construction workers to meet the needs of other industries. - 5.25 Job losses from closure of the existing power station adjacent to the site are likely to be offset by labour demands from construction and operation of a new nuclear power station.
+However, the time lag between job losses and job creation and possible differences in skill requirements may require workers to seek temporary employment elsewhere. - 5.26 Increased labour demand within the region could lead to improved provision of education and training for the local population.
+Upskilling of employees and contractors associated with the new nuclear power station would also be beneficial to the region as a whole. - 5.27 It is commonly perceived that proximity to a nuclear facility such as a power station would have an adverse effect on property values.
 However, the evidence for this is inconclusive and contradictory.
-A study of effects in America44 found that property values were actually increased in the vicinity of nuclear facilities, although the authors caution that this finding is subject to several caveats including being based on a small sample and may be unrepresentative.
+A study of effects in America38 found that property values were actually increased in the vicinity of nuclear facilities, although the authors caution that this finding is subject to several caveats including being based on a small sample and may be unrepresentative.
 It is suggested that in relatively poor areas, or where the local economy is depressed, the income generated by employment at a new nuclear facility may have a positive effect on local property values.
-For the present appraisal, any effect on property values is not considered to be strategically significant because it is limited to the local area.
+For the present appraisal, any effect on property values is not considered to be strategically significant because it is limited to the local area. - 5.28 Strategic Effects on Communities: Population, Employment and Viability: Significant positive effects on employment, the economy and communities are likely to arise at a local level, and positive effects of regional economic significance may also occur when considered cumulatively with other projects in Wales.
+A potential negative effect of regional significance is the project leading to a shortage of local construction labour available to other industries.

-43 http://wales.gov.uk/dpsp/wspatialplan/documents/wsp2008update/wsp2008updatee.pdf?lang=en
+37 http://wales.gov.uk/dpsp/wspatialplan/documents/wsp2008update/wsp2008updatee.pdf?lang=en

-44 Bezdek, R.H. and Wendling, R.M.
+38 Bezdek, R.H. and Wendling, R.M.
 (2006) 'The impacts of nuclear facilities on property values and other factors in the surrounding communities', Int.
 J. Nuclear Governance, Economy and Ecology, Vol. 1, No. 1, pp.122-144